Sarohia94/-Project-4-Baking-Blog/README.md

 The project is deployed using Heroku.

-#### To deploy the project, we first need to create the live database which can be accessed by Heroku:
+### Create the live database which can be accessed by Heroku:

 1. Go to the ElephantSQL dashboard and click the create new instance button on the top right.
 2. Name the plan (i.e. your project name), select the tiny turtle plan (which is the free plan) and choose the region that is closest to you then click the review button.